jamesaduncan/schema-elements/README.md

 - **Live Data Binding**: Access and modify microdata through `document.microdata` with automatic DOM synchronization
 - **Array Operations**: Full support for array methods (push, pop, splice) on collections
 - **Multi-View Synchronization**: Automatically updates data across multiple views (lists, tables, cards)
+- **Template Rendering**: Render microdata, JSON-LD, forms, or URL content to HTML templates
+- **Apply to DOM**: Apply rendered microdata to existing DOM elements while preserving structure
+- **Array Repetition**: Use `[]` syntax in templates to automatically repeat elements for arrays
+- **URL Fetching**: Fetch and render data from JSON-LD or HTML URLs
+- **Form Integration**: Extract data from HTML forms and render to templates
-- **Schema Validation**: Built-in support for Schema.org and organised.team schemas
+- **Schema Validation**: Built-in support for Schema.org and organised.team schemas with dynamic enumeration validation
 - **Iterator Protocol**: Iterate over microdata items using for...of loops
 - **DOM-to-Microdata Sync**: Changes to the DOM automatically update the microdata objects
 - **Data Source Fetching**: Populate templates from external JSON-LD or HTML microdata files